SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 [ CA_default ]
 # Directory and file locations.
 dir               = /home/kczu/Desktop/caCertificate
-certs             = $dir # directory where CA certificate will be stored. crl_dir           = $dir/crl # directory where certificate revocation list will be stored. new_certs_dir     = $dir/deviceCertificates # directory where certificates signed by CA certificate will be stored. database          = $dir/database.txt # database file, where the history of the certificates signing operations will be stored. serial            = $dir/serial # directory to the file, which stores next value that will be assigned to signed certificate.
+certs             = $dir # directory where the CA certificate will be stored. crl_dir           = $dir/crl # directory where the certificate revocation list will be stored. new_certs_dir     = $dir/deviceCertificates # directory where certificates signed by CA certificate will be stored. database          = $dir/database.txt # database file, where the history of the certificates signing operations will be stored. serial            = $dir/serial # directory to the file, which stores next value that will be assigned to signed certificate.